 How soon is soon?
 Common sense dictates coaching at the earliest opportunity after an incident has occurred, when the event is still fresh in the driver’s mind.
 By letting the individual return to the road with risky habits unchecked, fleets raise their risk of having a more serious incident with the same employee later on.

 Use video to pinpoint areas for improvement

-Video-based tools, such as Motive’s new AI Dashcam, capture video and driver data to identify unsafe driving habits and alert drivers to them in real-time.
-While some people perceive dashcams to be nothing more than surveillance tools, they’re actually integral to saving lives.
+Video-based tools, such as the Motive AI Dashcam, capture video and driver data to identify unsafe driving habits and alert drivers to them in real time.
+While some perceive dash cams to be nothing more than surveillance tools, they’re actually integral to saving lives.

 An AI-powered safety platform can show safety managers when a driver is practicing unsafe behavior and highlight the in-cab distractions putting their team at risk.

 Were they texting while driving?
-Were they following the car ahead too closely?
+Following the car ahead too closely?
 During a follow-up coaching session, AI Dashcam footage can be used to provide the context and demonstrate the potential risk of what happened.
 The video footage and driver data tell a fuller story of fleet safety.
-At the same time, they provide valuable insight into what each of your drivers can do to improve.
+At the same time, they provide valuable insight into how each driver can improve.

 By reviewing the video together, the driver and coach can discuss why the behavior was unsafe and how to avoid it in the future.
 A video-based coaching session is where improvements in driver behavior and safety take place.

 Driver coaching sessions typically don’t last long, so it’s important to keep the session focused.
 Videos identify opportunities for improvement in ways that other telematics-based tools can’t.